JasonYuchen/seastar_playground/storage/segment.md

 ### normal flow

 *CAUTION: though all operations are handled in one thread/shard, there can still be data race among coroutines*

+Currently, we only allow one coroutine working as a Raft step engine to access the underlying storage engine because the WAL file are shared among all Raft nodes in this shard (need synchronization if we allow more coroutines).

 - **write**
   1. append log entries, never overwrite